 Why is it a problem?

 Eurasian watermilfoil spreads easily and grows quickly.
 Eurasian watermilfoil crowds out native plants, reducing biodiversity, diminishes fish habitat and negatively impacts wetland habitats.
 Dense mats form near the surface.
 They entangle boat propellers and interfere with swimming and fishing.
-As a result, Eurasian watermilfoil can adversely affects our local tourist-dependent economy.
+As a result, Eurasian watermilfoil can adversely affect our local tourist-dependent economy.

 What does Eurasian watermilfoil look like?